Schnez-Truppe

-The Schnez-Truppe or Schnez Organisation was an illegal clandestine paramilitary organisation formed in West Germany in 1949 by veterans of the Wehrmacht and Waffen-SS under the leadership of Albert Schnez, that intended to fight against the Soviet Union in the event of an invasion.
+The Schnez-Truppe or Schnez Organisation was an illegal clandestine paramilitary organisation formed in West Germany in 1949 by veterans of the Wehrmacht and Waffen-SS under the leadership of Albert Schnez.
+The paramilitary was intended to fight against the Soviet Union in the event of an invasion or German communists in a civil war.
 It has been reported as having been founded with a membership of some 2,000 former officers; later obtaining a total strength of up to 40,000 members.

 The organisation was active in the US occupation zone in southern Germany, and aimed to field up to four armoured divisions in case of war.
 It was to become active in case of an attack by East Germany in a domestic German conflict similar to the Korean War, but without outside interference.

 History

 The organisation was formed in secret in 1949 by Albert Schnez, who had risen to the rank of colonel in the Wehrmacht during World War II.
 The aim of the secret army formed by Schnez was to liberate Germany if an invasion by the Soviet Union occurred.
 Initially, the secret army would retreat to a foreign country, possibly Switzerland or Spain, the latter being ruled by Francisco Franco.

 Schnez's secret army was to have weapons supplied by the West German police, with the help of Anton Grasser, inspector general of the police and a former Wehrmacht general, who had been privately employed by Schnez after the war before he joined the police.
 Schnez also organised road transport for his forces through logistics companies.

 The organisation engaged in surveillance of left-leaning politicians, like the outspoken member of the Social Democratic Party of Germany faction in the German Parliament, Fritz Erler.
 In case of war, the secret army was planned to be used against communists in West Germany.
 Schnez was in contact with other right-wing organisations and individuals in Germany, such as Otto Skorzeny, in relation to resistance to a Soviet invasion.

-In 1951, Schnez offered the service of his organisation to the German intelligence service, the Gehlen Organization, thr predecessor of the Bundesnachrichtendienst, to provide black lists of potentially left-leaning individuals as well as, in one case, profiling a member of the police as Halbjude (half-Jew).
+In 1951, Schnez offered the service of his organisation to the German intelligence service, the Gehlen Organization, the predecessor of the Bundesnachrichtendienst, to provide black lists of potentially left-leaning individuals as well as, in one case, profiling a member of the police as Halbjude (half-Jew).

 West German Chancellor Konrad Adenauer became aware of the secret army around 1951 and informed leading opposition politicians of its activities but did not order any decisive action against Schnez and shied away from conflict with World War II veterans.
 Instead, he ordered the domestic intelligence services to monitor the organisation and provide small-scale financial support.
 Within the Gehlen Organisation, the Schnez-Truppe received the code name Unternehmen Versicherungen (Operation Insurance).
 Attempts by Skorzeny to establish a similar organisation to the Schnez-Truppe were seen more critically by the Gehlen Organization, as he was considered too unpredictable.